Back in January, the Boston Consulting Group (BCG) published a study, “Surviving disruption in additive manufacturing” (access the study here).

 If you put together these two developments, (1) moving closed to open ecosystem and (2) forward-integration of materials providers, this looks like a threat, or disruptive, to the current industry standard.

-Can we see signs of AM industry disruption?
+Can we see signs of additive manufacturing industry disruption?

 What could such signs of AM industry disruption look like?